Gopinatha-L/appsflyer-adobe-mobile-ios-extension/docs/Guides.md

 Setting the `Wait for ECID` setting to true, will guarantee that the ECID will be set on the `first launch`. <br/>
 Use this setting if you must have ECID attached to the install.<br/>

-If this setting is set to false, ECID will be set as soon as is available.
+If this setting is set to false, ECID will be set as soon as it is available.